aaryaamoharir/OS_Project3/devlog.md

 I was having some issues with creating the file because I forgot to consider if the file already exists but that was a quick fix.

+## **05-11-2025 4:55PM Session**
+Working on implementing a b-tree with a 512 block so I watched a quick youtube video to better understand what it was asking.
+I didn't really understand how to serialize the block so I ended up watching a video and realized struct.unpack could be helpful.